 "Thank you.
 If it weren't for you, I'd be dead by now.
 Where are you, anyway?"

-"In the moment, I'm in my office.
+"At the moment, I'm in my study.
 Why do you ask?"

-"Can you... can you come in here?
+"Can you come in here?
 I'd like to thank you in person."

-"Didn't you know that it's rude to stare?"
-Voldemort said in amusement.
+"Don't you know it's rude to stare?"
+Voldemort asked.
 I blushed and looked away.